 Stretching jaw exercises and massaging jaw muscles help relax the jaw and other facial muscles and joints.
 You can start to gently open and close your mouth to help unwind your jaw.
 Repeat this while touching your tongue to your front teeth.
 Also, try massaging your jaw and other neck and face muscles to loosen up the muscles.

 This will help you release any tension in your jaw and face, decreasing the chance of tense jaw muscles that could be causing your teeth grinding.
 But be sure to consult with your dentist or a massage therapist to see which exercise is most effective based on your individual needs.

 The use of botulinum toxin, also called Botox, has been an effective treatment to stop bruxism.
-Botox is a neurotoxin which once injected, produces a paralytic effect on muscles which can reduce pain and contraction in the jaw or facial muscles.
+Botox is a neurotoxin that once injected, produces a paralytic effect on muscles which can reduce pain and contraction in the jaw or facial muscles.
 Studies show the great results of Botox in decreasing masticatory (chewing) muscle hyperactivity.

 In many cases, though, injection of Botox must be repeated if you want long-term pain relief.